-- Have you checked that you have meaningful page titles for each page? (the title is what appears at the top of your web browser)
+- Have you used your keywords in your page titles for each page? (the title is what appears at the top of your web browser)

 - Have you reviewed the navigation structure of your website and checked for any stray webpages that are hard to navigate to?

-- Do you need to research new keywords?
+- Keywords are the words that searchers use to find your website.
+Do you need to research new keywords?